Burnett Pharmacy Prep 0004

 What this means for people taking HIV treatment (ART) or PrEP

-If you take antiretroviral treatment (ART) or use PrEP, your clinician may now be able to prescribe up to 12 months at a time - but this decision is always made on an individual basis.
+If you take antiretroviral treatment (ART), your clinician may now be able to prescribe up to 12 months at a time - but this decision is always made on an individual basis.
+Prescription length will depend on what your prescribing clinician considers safe and appropriate for you.

 Why this matters